streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

     ```
     NAME                                         READY   STATUS      RESTARTS   AGE
-    pod/google-pubsub-sink-sample-0               1/1    Running     0          77s
+    pod/google-bigquery-sink-sample-0               1/1    Running     0          77s
     ```

-   After that, you can produce and consume messages using the Google BigQuery sink connector between Pulsar and Google BigQuery.
+   After that, you can produce and consume messages using the Google Cloud BigQuery sink connector between Pulsar and Google BigQuery.